-- 1. Times Higher Education and QS World Rankings 202 - 2.
-QS World Rankings Graduate Employability, number one in NZ and 68th Worldwide in 2022
+- 1. Times Higher Education and QS World Rankings 202. - 2.
+QS World Rankings Graduate Employability, number one in NZ and 68th Worldwide in 2023 - 3.
+QS World University Rankings by Subject 2023 and how creative outcomes impact a larger community of people.
+Architecture combines these two ideas in an ideal way for me.